section-engineering-education/engineering-education/articles/google-sheet-advanced-features/index.md

 ### Complement data collection

-Google offers google forms that are customisable for use in data collection.
+Google offers google forms that are customizable for use in data collection.
 Data collected from the form is easily stored in a linked spreadsheet.